Why Malaysia's Gig Workers Bill entrenches workers' dependency, not protection - Aliran

 This reliance on foreign direct investment and global monopoly-finance capital reproduces Malaysia’s semi-peripheral dependency, as noted by Amin (1976).

-Author's summary: Legislation may worsen gig workers' situation.
+Author's summary: Legislation may entrench workers' dependency.